learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 14.3.
-What are the various statements in error handling?
+## Q. What are the various statements in error handling?

 Below are the list of statements used in an error handling,
 1. **try:** This statement is used to test a block of code for errors